Blair had qualms on Iraq war, but promised Bush support 'whatever'

 The note is significant in the light of persistent accusations by Blair's critics that he was a 'poodle' of Washington whose subservience caused him to lead Britain into a disastrous conflict.

-Blair denies this, and told the inquiry: "I could not and did not offer some kind of 'blank cheque' in how we accomplished our shared objectives."
+Blair denies this, and told the inquiry: "I could not and did not offer some kind of 'blank check' in how we accomplished our shared objectives."

 In the note to Bush, the British leader explained his concerns that ousting Iraqi dictator Saddam Hussein could prove much harder than previous military interventions since the 1991 Gulf War.